-Listening: Students should be able to understand the topic of discussion conducted slowly and clearly, in a standard spoken language, to guess the meaning of unknown words from the context, to follow the main points of extended discussion around them provided the speech is clear and in standard language, to identify the general meaning of a dialogue in a film

-Speaking: Students should be able to interact with the teacher and the other students, answering and asking questions, to express their viewpoint in a clear way, using appropriate vocabulary

-Reading: Students should be able to read and understand general and specific information, significant points in many kinds of texts on contemporary issues such as articles, reports, short stories etc.(skimming and scanning reading strategies), to identify the main conclusions in clearly written argumentative texts, to guess the meaning of unknown words from the context, to use a dictionary to confirm the meaning

-Writing: Students should be able to summarize the content of a text, to describe the plot of a film, of a short story, to write short essays on a topic and express personal opinions, giving reasons and explanations
+Students should be able to understand the topic of discussion conducted slowly and clearly, in a standard spoken language, to guess the meaning of unknown words from the context, to follow the main points of extended discussion around them.
+Students should be able to interact with the instructor and the other students, answering and asking questions, to express their point of view in a clear way, using appropriate vocabulary.
+Students should be able to read and understand general and specific information, significant points in many kinds of texts on contemporary issues such as articles, reports, short stories etc. (skimming and scanning reading strategies), to identify the main conclusions in clearly written argumentative texts, to guess the meaning of unknown words from the context, to use a dictionary to confirm meaning.
+Students should be able to summarize the content of a text, the plot of a short story, to write short essays on a topic and express personal opinions, giving reasons and explanations.